This Instagram Captures The Glory Days Of L.A.'s Chicana Party Crews

-Growing up in the East Los Angeles neighborhood of Boyle Heights in the 1990s, Mexican-American Guadalupe Rosales joined the Aztec Nation party crew.
+Growing up in the East Los Angeles neighbourhood of Boyle Heights in the 1990s, Mexican-American Guadalupe Rosales joined the Aztec Nation party crew.

 The "crews" were an overlooked subculture that sprang out of the Los Angeles gang scene.
 Though intertwined, the party scene and gang life remained separate, she says.